spiral/docs/broadcast/publish.md

 }
 ```

-> Read how to consume this messages below.
+> Read how to consume these messages below.

 ## Consume from Golang
 Subscribe and consume messages using Golang SDK.
-Modify `Serve` method to post all received messages from `topic` into stdout.
+Modify the `Serve` method to post all received messages from the `topic` into stdout.

 ```golang
 func (s *Service) Serve() error {